kangaroo72/homelab/README.md

 # home-lab

 An archive of my home-server setup.
+Much thanks @thiloms

 My environment is: